 Overall, this small house looks like a cabin made for accommodating up to five people for a few days.
 The porch is spacious and the roof is large for hosting a large number of solar panels.

 It is not by any measure a luxury unit.
 It’s just a summertime cabin.
-Having to access both upper bedrooms via external stairs and having no toilet on the second floor tells us that living there for long periods of time and in cold seasons would be though.
+Having to access both upper bedrooms via external stairs and having no toilet on the second floor tells us that living there for long periods of time and in cold seasons would be tough.

 What are the benefits of having an A-frame house?